- Flying with VIO

 If voxl-vision-px4 reports “VOXL rebooting PX4”, this is likely due to poor camera calibration.
 Follow the instructions here to calibrate the tracking sensor.

-Mainline PX4 requires a magnetometer to initialize the PX4 EKF.
+PX4 1.11 and earlier do not arm without a magnetometer as it requires a magnetometer to initialize the PX4 EKF.
 ModalAI’s version of Flight Core Firmware has a patch to remove this requirement.
 This should enable arming without a GPS+Mag unit connected to Flight Core or VOXL Flight.

 Support for ArduPilot is progressing!
 Here is ArduPilot pull request for VOXL-compatible Visual Inertial Odometry support Github